Tsz-Man-Derek-Chow/Tsz-Man-Derek-Chow/certifications and courses/README.md

 #### [Description](https://www.datacamp.com/certificate/DA0017572637299)

 - Completed timed assessments to display proficiency to understand, interpret, and implement core statistical concepts.
-- Completed free form coding challenges to demonstrate proficiency in Python, R, and SQL to derive appropriate analytical solutions without explict guidance
+- Completed free form coding challenges to demonstrate proficiency in Python, R, and SQL to derive appropriate analytical solutions without explicit guidance
-  - This included:
+  - This includes:
     - Exploratory analysis
     - Data extraction, cleaning, transformation
     - Data visualization
-- Completed case study
+- Completed case study that requires using analytical techniques and concepts to formulate solutions for a real business problem.
+  - Deliverables include:
+    - Technical report
+      - A data science manager as the indented audience
+      - Demonstrate ability to apply analytical techniques and concepts to derive solutions with robust supporting evidence
+      - Demonstrate ability to show the analytical approach taken in a clean and concise manner
+      - Demonstrate ability to justify the analytical techniques employed

 ## Courses